vechain/docs/tutorials/how-to-integrate-VIP-191-1.md

+---
+title: How to Integrate VIP-191 (I)
+date: 2020-03-05
+description: VIP-191 is a fee delegation proposal that gets realized on VeChain that enables the end-user to use blockchain without paying native tokens/cryptocurrencies.
+The fee is paid by a sponsor.
+author: abyteahead
+sidebar: auto
+tags:
+    - VIP191
+    - Connex
+---
 # How to Integrate VIP-191 (I)

 Hi guys, welcome to this section of the tutorials.
 I am very excited about the new features that VeChain has introduced recently, for example, the VIP-191 fee delegation.
 I will quickly walk you through what it is and how to use it in the following tutorials.